Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 The following is a list of all of the product features specified in the SRS that our team has left to address.
 Each feature listed will have further specification about what is missing if they are partially implemented.

 3.2.3.1.6.
 Edit Packets ***(Partially Implemented)***
-*  The popup for this use case is not implemented visually or functionally
+*  The popup for this use case is not implemented visually or functionally.
 * The overall use case is achievable through other means, refer to the usage section of the readme for further information.

 3.2.3.1.7.
 Replay Packets ***(Partially Implemented)***
-* The popup for this use case is not implemented visually or functionally
+* The popup for this use case is not implemented visually or functionally.
 * The overall use case is achievable through other means, refer to the usage section of the readme for further information.

 3.2.3.1.8.
 Rename Node ***(Partially Implemented)***
-* Popup is implemented visually but lacks functionality
+* Popup is implemented visually but lacks functionality.
 * The overall use case is achievable through other means, refer to the usage section of the readme for further information.

 3.2.3.1.9.
-Assign Icon
+Assign Icon ***(Partially Implemented)***
-* Popup is implemented visually but lacks functionality
+* Popup is implemented visually but lacks functionality.
 * Map does not have ability to retrieve icons and assign them to nodes

 3.2.3.1.10.
 Change Visibility ***(Partially Implemented)***
-* Popup is implemented visually but lacks functionality
+* Popup is implemented visually but lacks functionality.
 * The overall use case is achievable through other means, refer to the usage section of the readme for further information.

 3.2.3.1.11.Add Relationship ***(Partially Implemented)***
-* Popup exists on the system but we opted to remove the dropwodn button that would trigger the display of it.
+* Popup exists on the system but we opted to remove the dropdown button that would trigger the display of it.
 * The overall use case is achievable through other means, refer to the usage section of the readme for further information.

-3.2.3.1.12.
-Traffic File Dropdown Menu ***(Partially Implemented)***
-* Exists on the system and is visually present but the dropdown buttons lack functionality

 3.2.3.1.13.
-Traffic View Dropdown Menu with Filter Packets Sub-Dropdown
+Traffic View Dropdown Menu with Filter Packets Sub-Dropdown ***(Partially Implemented)***
+* Exists on the system and is visually present but the dropdown button lacks functionality.
+* The overall use case is achievable through other means, refer to the usage section of the readme for further information.

 3.2.3.1.14.
-Traffic View Dropdown Menu with Sort Packets Sub-Dropdown
+Traffic View Dropdown Menu with Sort Packets Sub-Dropdown ***(Partially Implemented)***

-3.2.3.1.15.
-Traffic Packets Dropdown Menu

-3.2.3.1.16.
-Map File Dropdown Menu
+* Exists on the system and is visually present but the dropdown button lacks functionality.
+* The overall use case is achievable through other means, refer to the usage section of the readme for further information.

 3.2.3.1.17.
-Map Edit Dropdown Menu
+Map Edit Dropdown Menu ***(Partially Implemented)***
+* Rename Node - Lacks popup, however, it is achieved by double clicking on the node and typing in a name.
+* Assign Icon
+* Change Visibility

 3.2.3.1.18.
-Map Nodes Dropdown Menu
+Map Nodes Dropdown Menu ***(Partially Implemented)***
+* Exists on the system and is visually present but the dropdown button lacks functionality.
+* Search node is achieved through the search bar located on the top right of the map view.
+* Selecting all nodes can be achieved by clicking on the map to focus on it and then pressing 'ctrl + a'.
+* Add relationship popup exists on the system without functionality however, we removed the button that brings it up due to it being achieved by dragging a link from one node to another on the map.

 3.2.3.1.19.Annotation Menu

 3.2.3.1.20.
-Color Picker
+Color Picker ***(Partially Implemented)***
+ * Exists visually within "Add/Remove Flags" popup in the button "Create Flag"
+ * Lacks functionality